Iyin-Oluwa/DataAnalytics-Assessment-/README.md

 - **Data aggregation and joins:** Careful grouping was necessary to avoid duplication and ensure meaningful aggregation across related tables.

 ---
+## All queries are optimized for readability and performance, with comments explaining complex logic where applicable.